Emissions from Energy-from-Waste Facilities

 After leaving the boiler, combustion gases travel through an extensive air pollution control system.
 At many of our plants, activated carbon is added to the flue gas stream as it exits the boiler.
 Gaseous phase contaminates such as mercury and dioxins adsorb to the surface of the carbon so it can be removed downstream in the baghouse.

-A scrubber neutralizes acid gases, including sulfur dioxide and hydrochloric acid, by spraying a lime slurry into the exhaust stream.
+A scrubber neutralizes acid gases, including sulphur dioxide and hydrochloric acid, by spraying a lime slurry into the exhaust stream.
 This process removes more than 95 percent of sulphur dioxide and hydrochloric acid.

 Operating like a very efficient vacuum cleaner, the baghouse removes 99.5 percent of the particulate matter from the combustion gases.
 As air is drawn through the baghouse, particulate matter and fly ash are caught on the surface of the bags.
 Periodically, the bags are cleaned by temporarily reversing the airflow or, in other designs, pulsing the bags with a strong jet of air.
 The particulate and fly ash are removed from the bottom.

-All of our facilities operate under strict air emissions control limits.
+All our EfW facilities operate under strict air emissions control limits.
 To demonstrate compliance, we use a combination of continuous emission monitoring systems that monitor emissions 24 hours a day, seven days a week and perform regular stack testing.